olpeh/olpeh.github.io/_drafts/react-suspense.md

 And here is how it looks like after taking React.lazy and Suspense into use:
 ![Bundles with Suspense]({{ "/images/03-react-suspense/bundles-with-suspense.png" | prepend: site.baseurl }})

-Here is a screenshot of the network tab before using `Suspense`:
+Here is a screenshot of the lighthouse results before using `Suspense`:
 ![Lighthouse before Suspense]({{ "/images/03-react-suspense/lighthouse-before-suspense.png" | prepend: site.baseurl }})

-And here is how it looks like after taking React.lazy and Suspense into use:
+And here are the same results when using React.lazy and Suspense:
 ![Lighthouse with Suspense]({{ "/images/03-react-suspense/lighthouse-with-suspense.png" | prepend: site.baseurl }})

 As you can see from the screenshots, our component code is splitted into more chunks, while the total JS stays roughly the same.